Kenny2github/skule-bylaws/manuals/president-manual.md

 1. In **March** of their term, the President:
    1. Begins transitioning in the incoming President
    1. Attends [Gradball](gradball-manual.md) (for free) along with the other & incoming Officers
-   1. Attends the Student Leadership Reception hosted by the Alumni Relations Office (including University of Toronto Student Leadership Awards and EngSoc Awards recipients)
+   1. Attends the Student Leadership Reception hosted by the Alumni Relations Office (including University of Toronto Student Leadership Awards and EngSoc Awards recipients) along with the other Officers
+   1. Attends the Spring Meet & Greet along with the other Officers
    1. Chairs one or more meetings of at least the Review component of the Search & Review Committee
    1. Chairs hiring committees for the Presidential Project Directors listed in section 1.2.2 (except those hired in January)
 1. In **April** of their term, the President: